AbhraneelBera/wiringBone/README.md

     size_t write(unsigned int n)
     size_t write(int n)

-Above funtions have similar behaviour with the arduino environment (Refer to documentation on Arduino website).
+Above functions have similar behaviour with the arduino environment (Refer to documentation on Arduino website).
 There are 4 uart ports available.
 UART1 is defined as Serial, UART2 is defined as Serial1, UART4 is defined as Serial2 and UART5 is defined as Serial3.
 Usage example: